habedi/PracticalMachineLearning/README.md

 * [Linkpred](https://github.com/rafguns/linkpred/): A Python package for link prediction on graphs
 * [SparklingGraph](https://sparkling-graph.github.io): A Python library to process large scale graphs using Spark and GraphX in a distributed manner
 * [OpenNE](https://github.com/thunlp/openne): An opensource network embedding library
-* [Galry](https://github.com/rossant/galry): A high-performance visualization library in Python
+* [Galry](https://github.com/rossant/galry): A high-performance visualisation library in Python
 * [Dedupe](https://github.com/dedupeio/dedupe): A Python library for fuzzy entity-resolution and record deduplication
 * [PyText](https://github.com/facebookresearch/pytext): A deep-learning-based NLP modelling framework built on top of PyTorch
 * [flair](https://github.com/zalandoresearch/flair): A state-of-the-art NLP framework in Python from Zalando